saidursumon96/touchpadlinux/README.md

 # touchpadlinux
-Touchpad Natual Scrolling On Linux (Solved)
+Touchpad Natural Scrolling On Linux (Solved)

 1. Add this repository on linux using sudo add-apt-repository ppa:atareao/atareao